postmanlabs/labs-docs/src/pages/docs/postman/team-library/setting-up-team-library.md

 1. Select the API requests you want to share and save them in collections.
 1. Select the collections you want to share.
-1. Add the email addresses of the users you want to invite to your Postman Pro team.
+1. Add the email addresses of the users you want to invite to your team.
 1. Click the **Activate your trial and share these collections** button.

-When you share your first collection, your 7-day Postman Pro trial is activated.
+When you share your first collection, your trial is activated.

 ### Existing users